PrakashYashwanth/kommunicate/README.md

 In this app, the user can enter the inputs in the input box and the respective text is shown below the input box based on the response from the api

+The following App Id's will give response as shown below

+1 -> {
+id : 1,
+success : "true"
+}

+2 -> {
+id : 1,
+success : "false"
+}

+any other Id than the above two is not a valid ID and result in API failure error

+The text is shown as per these responses

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts